Let Me Introduce Myself

 I was mortified.
 But my professional self took over.
 I couldn’t miss a deadline.
 I got the painting completed in time.
 I didn’t win the cover spot but I was a winner.
 With Jack’s pushing I started painting.

 Our friendship grew.
-My traveling experience was nill so he drove me all over Texas and shared his love of this wonderful state.
+My traveling experience was nil, so he drove me all over Texas and shared his love of this wonderful state.
 He taught me about football and I became a fan of his Dallas Cowboys.
 We went farther to California, I’d never seen such beauty.
 I had never been treated so nicely, I kept waiting for the other shoe to drop.
 Once abused, a victim is always waiting for the inevitable to occur.
 But it never did.
 Then one day he said, “I want to show you Hawaii.”
 We went to all the islands, our last stop was Maui.
 On the afternoon before heading back to the mainland we drove the narrow, bumpy road to the backside of the island to an area called Lover’s Leap.
 Standing on the edge of the cliff with his arm around me Jack asked, “Mikki, I would love to spend the rest of my life with you living in places where people go on vacation.
 AND……… I would love to teach you to paint.
 Would you do this?”
 Mind you, we were right on the very edge of some extremely high cliffs.
 How could I say NO?
 (Smile).

-To visit my extensive website www.senkarik.com
+Please visit my Official Website www.senkarik.com

 Dear Mikki